Five Grads Receive Honors at Commencement 2018

 His prepared remarks are available online to see his full set of stories about the dissertation process, our compass heading, and critical thinking!

-Additionally, faculty selected four of our 31 new Ph.D. grads to receive awards for their dissertations, based on various criteria.
+Additionally, faculty selected four of our 31 new Ph.D. grads to receive recognition for excellence during their Pardee RAND careers, based on various criteria.

 Lauren Kendrick (cohort '12)